squidfunk/mkdocs-material/docs/getting-started.md

 ### Adding social links

-If you want to link your social accounts, the Material theme provides an easy way for doing this in the footer of the documentation using the automatically included [FontAwesome][16] webfont.
-The syntax is simple – the `type` must denote the name of the social service, e.g. `github`, `twitter` or `linkedin` and the `link` must contain the URL you want to link to:
+Social accounts can be linked in the footer of the documentation using the automatically included [FontAwesome][16] webfont.
+The `type` must denote the name of the social service, e.g. `github`, `twitter` or `linkedin` and the `link` must contain the URL you want to link to:

 ``` yaml
 extra: